eerkela/bertrand/docs/source/content/api/TypeRegistry.rst

     TypeRegistry.hash
     TypeRegistry.flush

-These are used internally to store the :class:`TypeRegistry <pdcast.TypeRegistry>` properties listed below.
+These are used internally to store the registry properties listed below.
 They can also be used to synchronize external values with the global state of the ``pdcast`` type system where applicable.

 Accessors
 ---------
-The registry stores a variety of accessors for various parts of the ``pdcast`` type system.
+The registry stores a variety of accessors for various slices of the ``pdcast`` type system.

 .. autosummary::